justinchmura/vim-settings/README.md

 ============

 * Adds the Zenburn theme to VIM and the Gnome Terminal
-* Installs Pathogen
-* Installs the following bundles with Pathogen:
+* Installs pathogen, vim-polyglot, and nerdtree

 Installation
 ------------